cforall/llheap/README.md

 * `nalignment`: new alignment
 * `size`: new allocation size (smaller or larger than previous)

-**Return:** address of the aligned old or new storage with the specified new size or NULL if size is zero.
+**Return:** address of the aligned old or new storage with the specified new size.

 #### `void * aligned_resizearray( void * oaddr, size_t nalignment, size_t dimension, size_t elemSize )`
 equivalent to `resizearray( oaddr, dimension, elemSize )` with an alignment.